Constructs

 to using --unwindset id:bound where id is the loop ID and bound is N.

-specify the loop bound when invoking ESBMC.
+needing to specify the loop bound when invoking ESBMC.

 following example, the loop will be unwound 80 times max.